CodeInKotLang/Material_3_Components/README.md

-# Material3 Components
+# Material Design 3 Components

 Welcome to the **Material3 Components** repository!
-This repository is dedicated to showcasing various components of Material Design 3 using Kotlin.
+This repository is dedicated to showcasing various components of Material Design 3 using Jetpack Compose.

 ## YouTube Playlist